Madness (band): 1979–1981: Early success

 During 1979, the band began to attract a live following in London, being regulars at the Dublin Castle in Camden Town.
 The band's first commercial recording was the Lee Thompson composition "The Prince".
 The song, like the band's name, paid homage to their idol, Prince Buster.
 The song was released through 2 Tone Records, the label of the Specials founder and keyboardist Jerry Dammers.
 The song was a surprise hit, peaking in the UK music charts at number 16.
 Madness toured with fellow 2 Tone bands the Specials and the Selecter, before recording their debut studio album.

 That debut studio album, One Step Beyond... was released by Stiff Records.
 The album included a re-recording of "The Prince" and its B-side "Madness", and the band's second and third singles: "One Step Beyond" and "My Girl".
 The title song was a cover of the B-side of the 1960s Prince Buster hit "Al Capone".
 The One Step Beyond... album stayed in the British charts for 78 weeks, peaking at number 2.
-Smyth performed on the album but was not an official member of the band at the time or the album's recording or release.
+Smyth performed on the album but was not an official member of the band at the time of the album's recording or release.
 He would formally join Madness a few weeks after One Step Beyond... was issued in October 1979.